Transit aggregates bike-share bike locations from multiple services in Seattle and Washington, DC

 There’s no payment option yet, but Transit already does something similar for docked bike-shares in Chicago and Toronto.
 Transit’s COO Jake Sion told me that being able to pay in-app “Would obviously be great.
 On a technical level, it shouldn’t be too challenging for them or for us to integrate.
 We have the infrastructure in place to support it already.”

-But they’re still figuring out how to do it right, and like a good company they’re probably waiting for one of the services to sweeten the deal.
+But they’re still figuring out how to do it right, and like a good company, they’re probably waiting for one of the services to sweeten the deal.

 The aggregate map will be available in other cities soon, though Sion declined to tell me which or when, so keep an eye out.